Kvikku/IntuneAssignments/README.md

 ## Community feature requests

-If you have other feature request, please raise an issue in this repository and explain to the best of your abilities the desired feature.
+If you have other feature request, please post or comment in the discussion tab, and explain to the best of your abilities the desired feature.
 I appreciate a challenge!

 # Acknowledgments
 ![](https://img.shields.io/badge/Thanks-green)